Sketches by Boz: The History of "Boz"

-And 'Boz' appeared as Dickens's self."
+And "Boz" appeared as Dickens's self.

 Dickens took the pseudonym from a nickname he had given his younger brother Augustus, whom he called "Moses" after a character in Oliver Goldsmith's The Vicar of Wakefield.
-This, "being facetiously pronounced through the nose," became "Boses", which in turn was shortened to "Boz".
+This, "being facetiously pronounced through the nose", became "Boses", which in turn was shortened to "Boz".
 The name remained coupled with "inimitable" until "Boz" eventually disappeared and Dickens became known as, simply, "The Inimitable".
 The name was originally pronounced /ˈboʊz/ but is now usually /ˈbɒz/.
+Dickens' son, born in 1837, was named Charles Culliford Boz Dickens.

 Illustrations

 The popularity of Dickens' writings was enhanced by the regular inclusion of detailed illustrations to highlight key scenes and characters.
 Each sketch typically featured two black-and-white illustrations, as well as an illustration for the wrapper.
 The images were created with wood engravings or metal etchings.
 Dickens worked closely with several illustrators during his career, including George Cruikshank, Hablot Knight Browne (aka "Phiz"), and John Leech.
 The accuracy of the illustrations was of the utmost importance to Dickens, as the drawings portrayed the characters just as he envisioned them and gave readers valuable insights about the characters' personalities and motives, as well as the plot.

 Title page of the second series (1836).
 The illustration by George Cruikshank portrays two figures closely resembling the author and his illustrator waving from a balloon.